tbates/tbates.github.io/_posts/1950-03-10-practical-data-wrangling.markdown

 <a name="overview"></a>
 # Overview

-There are a range of cases where it is useful to manipulate data for modeling: for convenience (such as re-naming variables), to help ensure good solutions, e.g., by re-scaling variables, and in more focussed cases, like using the same scale factor for repeated measures in wide data.
-This post covers umx support for these needs.
+There are a range of cases where it is useful to manipulate data for modeling: for convenience (such as re-naming variables), to help ensure good solutions, e.g., by re-scaling variables, and in more focussed cases, like using the same scale factor for repeated measures in wide (e.g. twin) data.
+This post covers `umx` support for these needs.

 We saw back in basic modeling post that data can vary substantially in mean and variance, and that this can make life hard for the optimizer.

 As usual, the post assumes you've loaded `umx`:

 ```r
 library("umx")
 ```